How to organize your GitHub repository clones locally

 Tip

-If ~/Developer/github/my-user/ doesn’t exist yet, git clone will automatically create it for you.
+If the ~/Developer/github/my-user/ folder doesn’t exist yet, git clone will create it automatically.

-For example, if contributing to vercel/next.js, clone my-fork/next.js to ~/Developer/github/vercel/next.js:
+For example, if you forked vercel/next.js, clone it like this:

 Terminal